menu

 Being a small town, Bethel Island does not have a public transit system used by locals to get to and from work.

-In terms of college education, Bethel Island is nearly on par with the US average for all cities of 21.84%: 18.89% of adults 25 and older in Bethel Island have a bachelor's degree or advanced degree.
+The education level of Bethel Island citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+18.89% of adults 25 and older in Bethel Island have a college degree.

 The per capita income in Bethel Island in 2022 was $39,932, which is middle income relative to California, and upper middle income relative to the rest of the US.
 This equates to an annual income of $159,728 for a family of four.
 However, Bethel Island contains both very wealthy and poor people as well.
 Bethel Island also has one of the higher rates of people living in poverty in the nation, with 34.60% of its population below the federal poverty line.